 I (he/him/his) am a biophysicist and engineer excited about using large-scale computation to solve problems in the life sciences.
 I love all things data, programming, visualization, and generally computer-related.

 I am a NSF graduate research fellow at Caltech where I am focused on developing computer-driven methods to streamline the experimental process of biochemistry research.
 Bil Clemons and I aim to increase efficiency at the lab-bench by helping scientists design more tailored experiments.
+On the side as member of the Early Career Advisory Group, I join eLife on their quest to rethink how research is communicated, in part, by considering how software tools can improve the quality of scientific output.

 As an undergraduate at Illinois, I explored the physiology and evolution of ion channels with Claudio Grosman and Eric Jakobsson and obtained my bachelor's degrees in Electrical Engineering and Molecular and Cellular Biology.